mikasto/api_example/README.md

-# api_example
+# Example of REST API on Yii2
-Shows creating JSON REST API by Yii2 Framework
+Shows creating JSON REST API by Yii2 Framework (not for production)

 Install
 ---